TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 ================================

+- Time module made suitable for use in combination with Node.js
 - Single line pragma's (issue 460) + doc + autotest
 - Negative list indices allowed when operator overloading is enabled (issue 460)
 - Added pragma's and switches jscall and nojscall, 30% speedup, use only locally for insulated methods in a class